AntondeGroot/Flashbook/README.md

 ## Flashbook
 ![alt text](https://github.com/AntondeGroot/Flashbook/blob/master/readme%20images/fb.png)

+Open a book by pressing on the `browse` button.
 You can then create your own Q&A cards by selecting areas with you mouse.
-Once you let your left mouse button go, it will draw a box around your selection.
+It will draw a box around your selection.
 Which can easily be undone by clicking your right mouse button.

 ![alt text](https://github.com/AntondeGroot/Flashbook/blob/master/readme%20images/fb_selection.png)